Bersey Electric Cab: Fate

 The tyres of the cabs suffered because of the heavy weight of the vehicle.
-After six months of operation they tended to be badly worn and produced increased vibration, which affected the delicate glass plates in the batteries.
+Moore wrote:Those indiarubber tyres which so constantly needed attention were no doubt the cause of their withdrawal.After six months of operation they tended to be badly worn and produced increased vibration, which affected the delicate glass plates in the batteries.
 Worn tyres also increased the noise emitted by the vehicle.
 The accumulators also tended to slide around when the vehicle was moving and knock into the floor of the passenger cab.

 The operation became plagued by breakdowns and the cabs were frequently slower than the horse-drawn alternative.
 The high cost of replacement batteries and tyres made the vehicles unprofitable, and the London Electrical Cab Company reported losses of £6,200 in its first year.
 The high accident rate and an increase in the cost of hire to 12 shillings 2 1/4 pence a day (equivalent to the rate to hire a horse-drawn cab) led to a decrease in the number of cabs on the streets.
 Some of the cabs were instead leased to private customers, including Prince Henri of Orléans, and at least one was exported to France.

-The cabs were withdrawn from service and the company closed in August 1899.
+The cabs were withdrawn from service, and the company closed in August 1899.
 There was no party willing to take on the business as a going concern so the company's assets, including the cabs, were sold off separately.
 A small number were purchased by private proprietors and continued in service until June 1900.
-Liat Clark, writing in Wired UK, considered that the downfall of the company was the result of a campaign by horse-drawn cab drivers and bad press caused by breakdowns and accidents.
+That the business had been uneconomic was indicated by the consumption of its capital, its losses, and the failure to sell it as a going concern.
 Fully electric hackney carriages did not return to London's streets until the introduction of the Nissan Dynamo in October 2019.
 A Bersey cab survives in the collection of London's Science Museum.